Research Intern Visa Sponsorship Jobs in California

 What visa types are most common for research intern roles in California?

-J-1 is the most common visa for research interns in California, particularly through the Research Scholar or Intern exchange visitor categories, which many universities and national labs administer directly.
+J-1 visa is the most common visa for research interns in California, particularly through the Research Scholar or Intern exchange visitor categories, which many universities and national labs administer directly.
 F-1 students with valid OPT or CPT authorization can also work in research intern roles without a separate employer-sponsored petition.
-H-1B sponsorship is less common for internships given the temporary nature of the role, though some full-time conversions may involve H-1B later.
+H-1B visa sponsorship is less common for internships given the temporary nature of the role, though some full-time conversions may involve H-1B later.

 Which cities in California have the most research intern sponsorship jobs?